-Our Extended Senior Leadership Team consists of the Head, the Deputy, five Assistant Heads and the School Business Manager.
+Our Senior Leadership Team includes the Headteacher, the Deputy Headteacher, four Assistant Headteacher and the School Business Manager.
 Successive OFSTED reports have praised the quality of leadership and management at JMHS.

 Staff work well as a team and are very supportive of each other.
 New staff have an induction programme which is individual and matched to previous experience, skills and prior knowledge.
 Faculty leaders see their most important role as the support of colleagues and they are committed to helping members of their team to work as effectively as possible.

 We have an excellent pastoral care system led by our Assistant Headteacher for Pastoral Care and expertly supported by Year Leaders and a team of form tutors.
 We firmly believe that each student should have key adults whose support is continuous throughout their school careers.
 Student Support Assistants offer excellent support to Year Leaders as well as being a contact point for both parents and students alike.

 All students are also allocated to a House.
 At the end of each academic year Houses and Year groups compete for trophies awarded for positive behaviour, high attendance, sporting achievement and participation, the learning standards, charity work and House Points.
 Each week students have assemblies and throughout the year take part in a series of fun and exciting challenges.
 We find this gives students a strong sense of identity within our school community.

 We are a fully inclusive comprehensive school who ensures that all students can achieve their potential academically, personally, socially and emotionally regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational needs.
 At JMHS we aim to provide a personalised approach to learning with the relevant support and adjustments made to learning that will maximise your child’s progress both within and outside of the classroom.